AKASHBKUMAR/AI_Lab_2023-24/Ex.No3_minimax.md

 ### Result:
-    Thus the optimum value of max player was found using minimax search.
+    Thus, the optimum value of max player was found using minimax search.